 Night in the Sahara © Russell Johnson

-The moon begins to rise, we board of beasts and off we head to our camp where we huddle around a campfire, eat Berber bread baked in the ground and gaze at the stars.
+The moon begins to rise, we board our beasts and off we head to our camp where we huddle around a campfire, eat Berber bread baked in the ground, and gaze at the stars.